Twisted multilayer nodal superconductors: Low energy theory near higher order band crossings

 \subsection{Cubic band touching}

-For a trilayer with a chiral twist, the Dirac cones of the middle layer always lie on the diagonal.
+For a trilayer with a chiral twist, the Dirac cones of the middle layer always lie on the BZ diagonal.
 Treating the cone in the first quadrant as the reference point $\bq=0$ as before, the other two nodal points are located at $\pm \bQ_N = (0, \pm \theta k_F)$.
 Accounting for the interlayer tunneling, the full Hamiltonian reads

 Unlike the bilayer, the dispersion now does not have a simple analytic form.
-Nevertheless, we find numerically that the Dirac cones move around as a function of $\alpha$.
-Specifically, all three nodes lie on the normal state Fermi surface when $\alpha < \sqrt{2}$, merge into a cubic crossing at $\alpha = \sqrt{2}$ and all three fall on the diagonal if $\alpha$ is increased further.
+Nevertheless, we find numerically that the Dirac cones move around as a function of $\alpha = v_\Delta k_F \theta / g$.
+Specifically, all three nodes lie on the normal state Fermi surface when $\alpha > \sqrt{2}$, merge into a cubic crossing at $\alpha = \sqrt{2}$ and all three fall on the diagonal when $\alpha$ is decreased further.